neerajmahajan/learning-react/README.md

  * We can also pass **list of objects** to a sub component.
    * https://github.com/neerajmahajan/react-redux-complete-playlist/tree/lesson-14/myapp
 ##### Component Types
-* Container Components
+* Container Components or Class based components
  * Contain state.
  * Contain lifecycle hooks.
  * Not Concerned with UI.
  * Use classes to create.

-* UI Components
+* UI Components or Stateless Components - https://github.com/neerajmahajan/react-redux-complete-playlist/blob/lesson-14/myapp/src/Ninjas.js
  * Don't contain state.
  * Recieve data from props.
  * Only concerned with UI.